List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories: Parks not controlled by local authorities

 These small constabularies are responsible for policing specific land and parks.
+A council owned park, whilst considered a public place when open, is in fact private property and Home Office forces would only have a responsibility to respond to incidents, rather than to patrol.
 Officers of these forces have the powers of a constable within their limited jurisdiction.
 They are not constables as dealt with in the general Police Acts.